 Hi everyone!
 How was your long weekend?
-It’s absolutely amazing that we are, like, a week into September.
+It’s absolutely amazing that we are a week into September.
 My mind is blown.
 Blown, I tells ya!
 When I look at my calendar and see the date, I think it must be a mistake or something.

-I told my mother that I was gifted some chanterelle mushrooms that a friend had gotten around his property.
+Funny story…I told my mother that I was gifted some fresh local chanterelle mushrooms that a friend had foraged around his property.

 Mom looked at me straight in the face and said ‘Mushrooms?!
 You better know if they’re the edible kind!!’

 My response – ‘Um, mom, they’re actually all gone?

 I absolutely adore mushrooms.
 I enjoy all varieties and love the heartiness they add to a dish.
 My mother-in-law, on the other hand, not so much.
 Though, waaaaay back I did made her an awesome mushroom risotto and she absolutely loved it!